-The master class will include didactic presentation, video role-plays and assessments, and group discussion in the morning session.
+The format of the master classes of the three content streams may vary.
+The educational psychology and clinical psychology master classes will take place via Zoom, and may include didactic presentation, video role-plays and assessments, and group discussion in the morning session.
 In the afternoon, the workshop will be split into smaller groups to enable discussion of discipline-specific supervision issues, and specific case-based learning of complex supervision scenarios.
 Participants will be able to suggest issues and bring difficult supervision scenarios for discussion.
 Participants will be asked to complete preparatory reading (on which they will be assessed) prior to the workshop, and to complete assessment tasks during the workshop on video-material.

-Facilitators of this master class will be represented from each discipline (clinical psychology, clinical neuropsychology and educational psychology).
+Facilitators of this master class will be from the specified discipline (clinical psychology, clinical neuropsychology or educational psychology) on the separate training days.
 All facilitators are highly experienced clinicians and clinical supervisors, who have extensive experience and expertise in supervising psychologists and postgraduate students in varying settings and stages of development.
 All supervisors teach and conduct supervision in the postgraduate psychology programs at the University of Melbourne.

-- Clinical Psychology: Associate Professor Carol Hulbert, Associate Professor Christina Bryant, Professor Kim Felmingham
+- Clinical Psychology: Associate Professor Christina Bryant, Professor Kim Felmingham

-- Clinical Neuropsychology: Professor Michael Saling, Dr Jacqueline Anderson
+- Clinical Neuropsychology: Associate Professor Jacqueline Anderson, Professor Michael Saling

-- Educational Psychology: Dr Vicki McKenzie, Dr Terry Bowles
+- Educational Psychology: Dr. Vicki McKenzie, Dr. Chelsea Hyde